 In fact, I noticed that many people were afraid to travel alone, to simply be alone.
 So I wanted to show that it's cool to do that, that it's important to be alone.
 You shouldn't be afraid of that.
 This trip, for me, was so different from all the others, that I wanted to show who I am in a more intimate way.
 I think that it will also be a trigger in my way of working, of creating, of communicating on the networks.
 I want to be fully me and to share a little bit more this side, my thoughts, my reflections, the backstage of my activity...

-You've already told us about the Flotte pieces that came with you and that were very useful, what made you want to collaborate with the brand in the first place?
+You've already told us about the parts Flotte who accompanied you and who were very useful to you, what made you want to collaborate with the brand at the beginning?

-I knew the brand at the beginning via Valentin, a model who had done one of your campaigns.
-On a shoot he told me about Flotte, I looked at it on insta and I loved it.
-After that I had ads that were playing all the time with Valentin's head and it was funny, well sometimes I couldn't stand to see his head -laughs-.
-Then when I organized the trip to Mongolia, and I saw that we needed a raincoat, it clicked.
-It was a good fit, it was the products I really needed to go, it was coherent, there was a real project, a real feeling with the brand and the team.
+I got to know the brand in its early days through Valentin, a model who had done one of your campaigns.
+On a set, he told me about Flotte, I watched on Insta and loved it.
+After that I had ads that were always playing with Valentin's face and it was funny, well sometimes I couldn't see his face anymore -laughs-.
+Then when I organized the trip to Mongolia, when I saw that I needed a raincoat, it clicked.
+It fit so well, they were products that I really needed to leave, it was coherent, there was a real project, a real feeling with the brand and the team.

 So you left with the raincoat Amelot Indigo and the sweater Belleville bonbonHow did you choose them ?